Home

 Brian L. Cypher

-Brian L. Cypher, Associate Director and Research Ecologist, coordinates several of ESRP's research projects on San Joaquin kit foxes.
+Brian L. Cypher, Coordinator and Director of ESRP coordinates several of ESRP's research projects on San Joaquin kit foxes.
 Brian's research emphasis is canids and other predators, but other research experience includes work with small mammals, reptiles, ungulates, and plants.
 He has been involved with research and conservation efforts on animals and plants in the San Joaquin Valley since 1990.
 Brian received a Ph.D. in Zoology from Southern Illinois University in 1991.

 Patrick A. Kelly